Installation

 Optional Configuration

-You can optionally configure Otomi to use an external IDP (Azure AD), use an external Key Management Service (KMS) provider for SOPS and use a DNS zone in combination with LetsEncrpt certificates.
-Below you can find detailed instructions on how to set up Azure AD as an external IDP and configure KMS.
+You can optionally configure Otomi to use an external IDP (Azure AD), use an external Key Management Service (KMS) for SOPS and use a DNS zone in combination with LetsEncrpt certificates or a custom CA. Below you can find detailed instructions on how to set up Azure AD as an external IDP and configure KMS.
 We will soon add more instructions for other IDPs, such as Amazon Incognito, Google Identity, and Okta.

 Use DNS and Let's Encrypt